moloco/jobs/software-engineer.md

 * We believe in people managing their own career growth and support self-improvement.
 We learn from each other and help each other grow.

 ## How to Apply
-We only accept LinkedIn profiles for application.
-Please apply at https://www.linkedin.com/jobs/view/254663224.
+We prefer to accept LinkedIn profiles for application.
+Please apply at https://www.linkedin.com/jobs/view/254663224 or send an email to hiring@molocoads.com with your resume.